Netsensia/2048Solver/README.md

 The highest score the program has achieved so far was 252,016 on a depth 7 search.

-The tests results shown here are run in using multiple threads running in parallel.
+The test results shown here are run using multiple parallel threads.
 This results in slower average move times per thread (thread duration / thread moves) but faster overall move times when considering all threads (program duration / moves across all threads).

 ## Current program performance